haricash/al-folio/_pages/about.md

 ---

-I am currently an undergraduate student majoring in physics at IISER Pune.
-My research interests are broadly in data driven astronomy and structure formation in cosmology.
-My interests also lie in studying human scale systems on the Earth, and am currently learning non-equilibrium statistical mechanics and its applications in biological systems.

-Most of my time is spent working on my master's thesis under the guidance of <a href='http://www.ncra.tifr.res.in/~yogesh/'>Dr. Yogesh Wadadekar</a> at <a href='http://www.ncra.tifr.res.in/ncra/main'>NCRA-TIFR</a>.
-Our goal is to identify statistical correlations between galaxy property distributions, as well as identify outlier populations in large datasets.
-One approach we are taking for identifying outlier populations is <a href='https://blog.paperspace.com/few-shot-learning/'>few shot learning</a>, where we are using pretrained models and a support set of galaxy examples from the known outlier samples to identify more of these in the larger dataset.
-Currently, we are using prototypical networks for this problem, and are experimenting with <a href='https://machinelearningmastery.com/meta-learning-in-machine-learning/'>meta learning</a> to identify red geyser populations from the MaNGA dataset.

-Another project I am involved in is with <a href='http://www.ncra.tifr.res.in/~tirth/'>Dr. Tirthankar Roy Choudhury</a> to distinguish between different ionizing sources that led to the reionization of the universe.
-We are trying to infer this information from visibility maps using nested sampling and deep learning techniques.
+I am currently a project assistant at the TU Wien, working in the Theory of Living Matter Group.
+My main research interests are in understanding complex mesoscale systems, from micro-organisms to society using ideas from statistical physics and non-linear dynamics.
+I will soon start as a PhD student in the same group working on emergent behaviour in the locomotion of ciliated microorganisms.

+I spent most of my undergrad worrying about astronomy and astrophysics.
+I've mentioned some of these projects in my projects page.

-Apart from my academic interests, I enjoy trekking, quizzing and reading history and philosophy.
+Apart from my academic interests, I enjoy trekking, climbing, quizzing and reading history and philosophy.
 I occasionally jam music and am an outdoorsy person, always seeking thrill and adventure!

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.